EmidioStani/context-puri-checker/README.md

 2) test_duplicate_uri, to test if 2 properties in the json-ld coxtext have the same URI
 3) test_rdf_not_found, to test the existence of the RDF expressions for each URI, the list of RDF expression is indicated in the configuration ifle.

+## Setup

+Install python with the libraries specified in the requirements.txt

+## Execution

+Execute with command:

 pytest .\tests\test.py -s --excelreport=report.xlsx

+## License

+This software is licensed under CC-BY